Ehtisham-gillani/Kotlin-Notepad/README.md

 MVVM Architecture: Decouples the UI from business logic for better testability and maintainability.

-Hilt: Manages dependency injection to simplify code and improve scalability.
+Koin: Manages dependency injection to simplify code and improve scalability.

 Room Database: Local database for persisting notes.